Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Introduction

-Our contributions are threefold: (i) We design \textbf{Ax-Prover}, a lightweight agentic workflow that connects general-purpose LLMs to Lean tools via MCP, and demonstrate that it performs on par with or surpasses both general-purpose LLMs and specialized provers across several scientific domains; (ii) We introduce new formalized \textbf{Lean datasets} covering abstract algebra and quantum physics, complementing existing benchmarks; \m{(iii) We showcase Ax-Prover’s capabilities as an assistant through a use case where the system collaborated with an expert mathematician to formally verify the proof of a recent cryptography result.}
+Our contributions are threefold: (i) We design \textbf{Ax-Prover}, a lightweight agentic workflow that connects general-purpose LLMs to Lean tools via MCP, and demonstrate that it performs on par with or surpasses both general-purpose LLMs and specialized provers across several scientific domains; (ii) We introduce new formalized \textbf{Lean datasets} covering abstract algebra and quantum physics, complementing existing benchmarks; (iii) We showcase Ax-Prover’s capabilities as an assistant through use cases where the system collaborated with domain experts to formally verify the proof of a recent cryptography result \cite{mishra2024new} as well as an entropy bound for the Lo-Chau security framework for Quantum Key Distribution (QKD) \cite{lo1999unconditional}.